Immigrants with temporary status are deeply rooted in the United States | ExBulletin

 Immigrants with temporary status are deeply rooted in the United States

 SPRINGDALE, Arkansas (AP) Irma Chavez is a married mother of four who runs a business networking initiative in this small Arkansas town that she calls home.
-It’s a far cry from her life as a resident housekeeper in California years ago, and even further from her childhood working in the coffee fields of El Salvadors.
+It’s a far cry from her life as a resident housekeeper in California years ago, and even farther from her childhood working in the coffee fields of El Salvador.

 What has indelibly marked the path of the 44-year-old marketer is a government program that allows nationals of countries ravaged by disaster and war to live and work legally in the United States.
 While the Trump administration has tried to cancel the program for many immigrants, President Joe Biden is backing legislation that would give Chavez and hundreds of thousands of people like her a chance to become U.S. citizens.

-This is a monumental change from just six months ago, when a court gave the Trump administration the right to suspend Temporary Protected Status, or TPS, for four countries, sparking fear among many many programs with 411,000 recipients that they could be returned to their home country. .
+It’s a monumental change from just six months ago, when a court gave the Trump administration the right to terminate Temporary Protected Status, or TPS, for four countries, sparking fear among many beneficiaries of the 411,000 program that they could be returned to their home countries.
 Many, like Chavez, haven’t lived there for decades.

-Today, these immigrants are placing their hopes in the Senate after the House passed a sweeping bill allowing them to call the United States their permanent home.
+Today, these immigrants are placing their hopes in the Senate after the House passed a bill to let them call the United States their permanent home.
 The legislation, which faces an uncertain outlook, would provide an eight-year course to citizenship for approximately 11 million people in the United States illegally and put immigrants brought to the country as children and GST recipients on a even faster way to become Americans.

 For Chavez, who lives in Springdale, Arkansas, and has been renewing her temporary status for two decades, the legislation could end fears that she will be deported without her children.
 It would also make it easier for her to travel to see her mother and sister in their humble Salvadoran town lined with dusty streets.